2025-26 Ski Season Progress Report as of January 17, 2026

 Brian Head

 Northern and Central Colorado: The first snowmaking openings were A-Basin (1%) and Keystone (3%) Oct.
 26 and Winter Park (3%) Oct.
 31. 2+ feet fell in early December but less than a foot since, so open terrain is nearly all on manmade.
 Snowmaking progress has been gradual due to warm December temperatures.
-There is the least open terrain at New Year's since 1980-81.
-Avoid before February at least.
+There was the least open terrain at New Year's since 1980-81.
+Early January snowfall was 3 feet at Steamboat but only 1.5 feet elsewhere.
+Half or less of terrain is open on base depths under 30 inches.
+Avoid for another month as weather continues dry.

 Area